cheertsang/Personal/LaMeraChimba_4L_per_S_sed_tank.md

 On the other hand, one benefit of the previous structure was that the plate settlers ran parallel to the upper portion of the tube.
 This eliminated the little triangle of wasted space by the walls of the tank.
 With our straight-tank design, we are reintroducing those triangles of space.
 We must consider the cost of reintroducing this space.

 Additionally, we have to consider the fact that placing plate settlers at an angle in an upright tank may be more complicated than placing them parallel to the tank walls.
 We must analyze whether this potential complexity offsets the added simplicity of a straight tube.

-[The wasted triangles go crazy for small sed tanks with long plate settlers.
-You can reduce the "triangle" problem by making a bigger sed tank AND by using plate settlers or tube settlers that have a reduced spacing.
-That is why we are purchasing a honeycomb tube settler system with 3/8" tubes.]

 ### Operator/User Specifications